- Provide the opportunity to learn, share and experience the history of the Naval Air Station.

 The historic legacy of the Alameda Naval Air Station will be preserved at the Alameda Naval Air Museum located in the former Air Terminal Building #77 at Alameda Point.
 Our museum features archival materials, photographs and stories of the war workers of World War II up to the eventual closing of the base in 1997.

-This project was made possible by a grant for building upgrades from the Economic Development Agency and the city of Alameda.
-To date, some $750,000 worth of improvements have been made to Building #77 to meet all code requirements of the City of Alameda.
+This project was made possible by a grant for building upgrades from the Economic Development Agency and the city of Alameda. $750,000 worth of improvements have been made to Building #77 to meet all code requirements of the City of Alameda.

 Volunteers established the Alameda Naval Air Museum as an educational community center to tell the story of it’s beginnings in support of the Pacific Fleet in World War II and it’s subsequent decades of service to the nation during Korea, Vietnam and Desert Storm.

 Visitors can read historic newspapers, such as those published at Pearl Harbor, and have an opportunity to re-live the past.
 That is what history is all about.
 We are interested in acquiring and preserving documents that illustrate and celebrate the people and stories of the World War II years.
 Our collection includes artifacts, photographs, aircraft models, programs, guide books, flyers, documents, safety gear, medals, uniforms, badges and awards.